raspberrypilearning/astro-pi-mission-zero/en/step_6.md

 sleep(2)
 ```

-+ Perhaps your greeting for the Astronauts could include a picture or a pattern you want to show them, as well as or instead of a written message?
++ Perhaps your greeting for the astronauts could include a picture or a pattern you want to show them, as well as or instead of a written message?